stalgiag/p5.xr/docs/quick-start/device-support.md

 ## VR

 ### Device Support for VR
-Currently only Android :-(
-This is constantly in flux in ways that are mostly beyond my control so if you need iOS support reach out to me and I can update you when it is back
+Android, HTC Vive, Valve Index, and Oculus Quest 1 & 2 If you need iOS support reach out to me and I can update you when it is back

 ### Browser Support for VR
 Chrome 78+ on Android
-Windows 10 with SteamVR and HTC Vive (untested in other headsets)
+Chrome and Firefox on Desktop

 ## AR

-### Device Support
+### Device Support for AR
-Currently only Android :-(
-This is constantly in flux in ways that are mostly beyond my control so if you need iOS support reach out to me and I can update you when it is back
+Android only, iOS support may come in the future

-### Support for Android
+### Browser Support for AR
 Any [Android device that can run ARCORE](https://developers.google.com/ar/discover/supported-devices) Chrome 78+ with [setup](#ar-setup-for-chrome-arcore)